aadrian/meshcms3/meshcms3/web/meshcms/admin/modules/video_player/README.txt

 1.6
 	Bug fixes:
-	- Does not buffer unnessessarily if looping through one loop again and again
+	- Does not buffer unnessessarily if looping through one clip again and again
 	- Playback can be started normally again when the clip is done and looping is off.
 There was a bug that prevented this.
 	- Clicking on the video area did not start playing if splash not used and